 Pursuant to Regulation 30 of the Local Government (Functions and General) Regulations 1996 there is no statutory requirement for public notice of the proposed transfer to the National Trust.
-However, Administration recommends 14 days public notice be provided in local papers and on the City's website.
+However, Administration recommends 21 days public notice be provided in local papers, on the City's website and the City's social media sites.